borabaloglu/terms-definitions-extractor/src/data/models/README.md

 # Models

-Models will be saved under this folders.
+Models will be saved under this folder.